Having Your Period Needn’t Stop You from Playing Sports

 The term period pants refer to a variety of period panties, underwear, even sports leggings, which are all designed to absorb and hold periods.
 Like sanitary pads, they are designed with layers of special fabrics for absorbency and leak-proofing.
 It may seem a strange concept, but they are designed to be hygienic and comfortable, and many people are big fans.

 There are a number of brands producing period-proof clothing, so read the reviews and give them a go yourself!
+You can make your own reusable feminine care pads.

 Monitoring Your Cycle